embeddedkink/embeddedkink.github.io/lockbox.md

 - Safe.
 Is the emergency bigger than the cost of replacing the box?
 Just force the lid off.
 (This does destroy the box!)
 - Cheap.
 Only one actuator and no real time clock necessary
 - Compatible with all locks based on small physical keys (larger key compatibility coming soon!)
-- Based on common off-the-shelf (COTS) and 3d printed parts
-- Fully local system, no dependency on the cloud and no telemetry is collected
+- Fully local and private.
+No dependency on the cloud and no telemetry is collected

 ## Usage